 Isopod Enclosure Mistakes to Avoid

-Setting up an enclosure for isopods is relatively simple, but small mistakes can sometimes lead to unhealthy colonies or unexpected problems.
-Understanding the most common enclosure mistakes can help keepers create stable environments where isopods thrive.
+Setting up an enclosure for isopods is relatively simple, but small mistakes can lead to unhealthy colonies, slow growth, or even colony collapse.
+Understanding the most common enclosure mistakes helps you build a stable environment where isopods thrive long-term.

 Using Too Little Substrate

-One of the most common mistakes is providing very shallow substrate.
-Thin layers of substrate dry out quickly and do not support the natural ecosystem that isopods rely on.
+One of the most common mistakes is using shallow substrate.
+Thin layers dry out quickly and fail to support the micro-ecosystem isopods depend on.

 Insufficient Leaf Litter

-Leaf litter is a major food source for isopods.
-Without it, colonies may struggle to find enough food and may rely too heavily on supplemental feeding.
+Leaf litter is the primary food source for most isopods.
+Without it, colonies struggle to feed naturally and rely too heavily on supplemental food.

 Poor Ventilation